yearn/yearn-devdocs/docs/developers/v2/EMERGENCY.md

 ### Facilitator

-Facilitates the emergency handling and ensures the process described in this document is followed, engaging with the correct stakeholders and teams in order for the necessary decisions to be made quickly.
+Facilitates the emergency handling and ensures the process described in this document is followed, engaging with the correct stakeholders and teams for the necessary decisions to be made quickly.
 A suitable Facilitator is any person familiar with the process and is confident that they can drive the team to follow through.
 It's expected that the person assigned to this role has relevant experience either from having worked real scenarios or through drill training.

 ### Multi-sig Herder

-Responsible for ensuring that different Yearn teams' Multi-sig wallets (i.e. dev.ychad.eth, brain.ychad.eth, ychad.eth) are able to execute transactions in a timely manner during the emergency.
+Responsible for ensuring that different Yearn teams' Multi-sig wallets (i.e. dev.ychad.eth, brain.ychad.eth, ychad.eth) can execute transactions on time during the emergency.

 Main responsibilities: